deanagan/crud-stacks/aspdotnet-backend/README.md

 ## Dropping Database

 To dry-run which database will be dropped:
-  `dotnet ef database drop --dry-run --project PlanningBoard.Api`
+  `dotnet ef database drop --dry-run --project TodoBackend.Api`